jinyk226/boilerplate-jin-v2/README.md

 FOLDER      This is a folder
 COMPILER    This is the FINAL compiler
-BUNDLE      This is the FINAL bundle created by the COMPILER utility     This is a utility file that's used in another code compiler    This gathers other files (likely to send to another file)
+BUNDLE      This is the FINAL bundle created by the COMPILER SERVER      This is the SERVER for your utility     This is a utility file that's used in another code compiler    This gathers other files (likely to send to another file)

 *
 ~/server.js
-  THIS WILL SET UP YOUR CONNECTION BETWEEN A PORT AND YOUR BACKEND ROUTES IN ~/server/index.js.
+  THIS WILL SET UP YOUR CONNECTION BETWEEN A PORT AND YOUR FRONTEND ROUTES IN ~/server/index.js.

 ~/webpack.config.js
   THIS CONFIGURATION FILE WILL ALLOW OUR PROGRAM TO PROPERLY COMPILE EVERYTHING WE'VE WRITTEN